syncfusion-content/ej2-documenteditor-docs/ej2-javascript/document-editor/opening-documents/google-cloud-storage.md

 ---
 layout: post
-title: Open document from AWS S3 in ##Platform_Name## Document editor control | Syncfusion
+title: Open document from Google Cloud Storage in ##Platform_Name## Document editor control | Syncfusion
-description:  Learn about how to Open document from AWS S3 in ##Platform_Name## Document editor control of Syncfusion Essential JS 2 and more details.
+description: Learn about how to Open document from Google Cloud Storage in ##Platform_Name## Document editor control of Syncfusion Essential JS 2 and more details.
 platform: ej2-javascript
-control: Open document from AWS S3
+control: Open document from Google Cloud Storage
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Open document from AWS S3
+# Open document from Google Cloud Storage

-To load a document from AWS S3 in a Document Editor, you can follow the steps below
+To load a document from Google Cloud Storage in a Document editor, you can follow the steps below

 {% if page.publishingplatform == "typescript" %}